KopiSoftware/hand_eye_calibration/README.md

 # Hand-Eye Calibration

+**This repository branches from  original [HenryWJL/hand_eye_calibration ](https://github.com/HenryWJL/hand_eye_calibration) , aiming at adopting Realman arm and fixing bugs.**

+**What we do: **

+- Jaka is replaced with the topic of REALMAN topic, and thus,  the receiving message type is  geometry_msgs.msg.Pose instead.
+- Checkerboard pose publishment is mixed with the same topic '\tf'.
+Now we changed it with '\tf2' to avoid mis-subscription.
+- Extra results forms, including rotation matrix, quaternions and Euler angles, will be displayed at the end.

 This package is used for hand-eye calibration. **Intel Realsense D455** camera and **JAKA MiniCobo** manipulator are required.

 ## Usage